Healthdirect Free Australian health advice you can count on.

 Key facts

-• Chronic pain can be very unpleasant and coping with it on your own can be difficult.
+• Chronic pain can be very intense, and coping with it on your own can be a challenge.

 • Since everyone’s experience of chronic pain is different, individuals need their own tailored pain-management plan.

-• If you have chronic pain, the most effective way to manage your pain is through a combination of methods that support your medical, social and mental wellbeing.
+• You can manage chronic pain by using a combination of methods that improve your physical, social, and mental wellbeing.

 What are my options for managing chronic pain?

-Chronic pain is a common condition that affects 1 in 5 Australians aged over 45.
-Chronic pain can be difficult to cope with on your own, so it is important that you work with your doctor to develop a tailored plan for managing your pain.
+Chronic pain is a common condition that affects 1 in 5 Australians aged over 45 years.
+Chronic pain can be difficult to cope with on your own.
+Your doctor can help you develop a tailored plan for managing your pain.

 Medicines alone are not the most effective way to treat chronic pain.
-It is best managed using a combination of different approaches, which might include pain-relief medicines, but will most likely also include management alternatives such as physiotherapy, relaxation techniques and building stress-management skills.
+It is best managed using a combination of different approaches.
+These might include pain-relief medicines, together with other management options, such as:

-People who actively manage their pain in these ways see more improvements in their mood, overall health and ability to function, compared with those who only use medicines to manage their pain.
+People who actively manage their pain in these ways see more improvements in their mood, health and ability to function, compared with people who only use medicines to manage their pain.

 Physical therapy

 When you experience chronic pain, it might seem natural to avoid too much standing, bending or moving around.
-However, exercise and stretching can often decrease your pain and improve your ability to function as you normally would.
+However, exercise and stretching can often decrease your pain and improve your ability to function.

-If you are less active over time, you may start to lose muscle mass, flexibility and strength.
-This makes it more difficult to carry out regular daily activities, particularly as you become weaker as time goes on.
-Your doctor may recommend physiotherapy, massage or exercise as ways of helping you to manage your pain.
+If you are less active over time, you may start to lose muscle mass, flexibility, and strength.
+This makes it more difficult to carry out regular daily activities, especially as you become weaker as time goes on.

-Physiotherapists and exercise physiologists can help teach you how to move your body safely, and pace yourself throughout the day by doing tasks in smaller steps — rather than all at once.
+Physiotherapists and exercise physiologists can help teach you how to move your body safely.
+It can also help to pace yourself throughout the day by doing tasks in smaller steps, rather than all at once.

 Psychological therapy

-As mood and mindset can influence the way people experience their pain, it's helpful to include mood and social goals in your pain-management plan.
-Psychological techniques can help you limit or eliminate unhelpful thoughts and change the way you behave as a response to pain.
+Mood and mindset can influence the way people experience their pain.
+Psychological techniques, such as cognitive behavioural therapy (CBT) and mindfulness, can help you limit or eliminate unhelpful thoughts.
+This may change the way you behave in response to pain.

-For example, one goal that a person might set as part of psychological therapy is to spend 30 minutes a day socialising with friends or family, or resuming a hobby after a month of treatment.
+It's helpful to include mood and social goals in your pain management plan.
+For example, one goal that a person might set as part of psychological therapy is to spend 30 minutes a day socialising with friends or family.

 Mind-body therapies